Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Oblique , and parameters

 where $i,j=0,1,3$ for the $B$, $W_1$ and $W_3$ bosons respectively, or possibly $i,j=W,Z,\gamma$.
 If the new physics enters at the TeV scale, the effect of the theory will be well-described by an expansion up to linear order in $q^2$ for $\Pi_{i j} \left(q^2\right)$ as presented in reference \cite{Peskin:1991sw}.

-For our 331 model, the scalar fields directly contribute to the new physics values of the $T$, $S$, and $U$ oblique parameters, and we must take into account the scalar mixing angles.
+For our 331 model, the scalar fields arising from the $SU(3)_L$ triplets $\eta_k$ ($k=1,2$) and $\rho$ provide the dominant contributions to the new physics values of the $T$, $S$, and $U$ oblique parameters, as they couple with the $W$ and $Z$, and then we must take into account the scalar mixing angles.
 We can calculate the parameters considering that the low energy effective field theory below the scale of spontaneos breaking of the $SU(3)_L\times U(1)_X\times U(1)_{L_g}$ symmetry corresponds to a three Higgs doublet model (3HDM), where the three Higgs doublets arise from the $\eta_1$, $\eta_2$ and $\rho$ $SU(3)_L$ scalar triplets.
-Then, following these considerations, in the above described low energy limit scenario, the leading contributions to the oblique $T$, $S$ and $U$ parameters take the form \cite{Long:1999bny,Long:2018dun,CarcamoHernandez:2022vjk,Batra:2022arl}:
+Then, following these considerations, in the above described low energy limit scenario, the leading contributions to the oblique $T$, $S$ and $U$ parameters take the form \cite{Long:1999bny,Grimus:2007if,Grimus:2008nb,CarcamoHernandez:2015smi,Long:2018dun,CarcamoHernandez:2022vjk,Batra:2022arl}:

 where $t_0=\left( 16\pi^2 v^2 \alpha_{\text{em}}\left(M_Z\right) \right)^{-1}$ and $R_C$, $R_H$, $R_A$ are the mixing matrices for the charged scalar fields, neutral scalar and pseudoscalars, respectively presented in the Sec. \ref{scalarsector}.
 Furthermore, the following loop functions $F\left(m_1^2, m_2^2\right)$, $G\left(m_1^2, m_2^2\right)$ and $K\left(m_1^2, m_2^2, m_3^2\right)$ were introduced in \cite{CarcamoHernandez:2022vjk}: